Welcome to FindingFive's Getting Started Guide!

 Whether you are new to coding or just new to FindingFive, don't worry, we've got you covered!
 This page will walk you through basic data structures and syntax.
 Here's what you need to know:

-FindingFive's study grammar uses a JavaScript Object Notation (JSON) based interface, so previous experience with JSON is helpful, but not necessary.
+FindingFive's study grammar uses an interface based on something called JavaScript Object Notation (JSON).
+Previous experience with JSON is helpful, but absoutely not necessary.
 If you've never heard of JSON, that's okay!
 Keep reading.

 At the core of defining a FindingFive study is the concept of property-value pairs, which provide instructions to FindingFive for storing and rendering the information you supply it.
 They are the basic building blocks of any study.

-), delay is an attribute that delays the onset of a stimulus, according to the value supplied (50 seconds).
+(an attribute that delays the onset of a stimulus) and the value is 50

 Property-value pairs always occur within the context of other property-value pairs, never in isolation.
-The next important concept is a dictionary, which is composed of collections of property-value pairs.
+The next important concept is a dictionary, which is a collection of property-value pairs.
 So, for example, when you create a blank stimulus, you provide values, at minimum, for two separate properties ("type"

 and "content"